Kosinkothegreat/Key_Logger/README.md

 NOTE: This is only for educational purpose

-key loggers are malicious tool, and can be flagged as a virus don't use this for malicious purposes, I want be held accountable for your actions.
+key loggers are malicious tool, and can be flagged as a virus don't use this for malicious purposes, I won't be held accountable for your actions.